openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A LaTeX-like language you use to write equations.
 Studio uses MathJax to render text input such as x^2 and sqrt(x^2-4) as "beautiful math."

-  See :ref:`MathJax in Studio` for more information.
+  For more information, see :ref:`MathJax in Studio`.